Jump to the next navigation bar : Jump to the page contents

 The main laws in the sphere of banking regulation include the Laws of Ukraine On National Bank of Ukraine (1999) and On Banks and Banking (2000).

 Securities legislation combines several laws.
-The main normative act that covers almost every field of securities circulation in Ukraine is the Law of Ukraine On Securities and Stock Exchanges of 1991.
+The main normative act that covers almost every field of securities circulation in Ukraine is the Law of Ukraine On Securities and Stock Market of 2006.

 Insurance services are regulated by the Law of Ukraine On Insurance of 1996 (the latest version of 2001).